 - a.
 Students are not allowed to carry, wear, or display items of apparel (accessories, tattoos, jewelry, etc.) which depict or allude to alcohol, drugs, tobacco, controlled substances, drug paraphernalia, violence, sexually explicit, lewd, indecent, offensive, or illegal acts. - b.
 Wearing, using, or displaying any gang clothing or attire such as jewelry, emblems, badges, symbols, signs, codes, or other things which evidence gang affiliation is not permitted. - c.
-No sequins, glitter or rhinestones. - 7.4.2.18 Students may wear clothing they currently own if it conforms to AHCS's uniform code.
+Large sequins, excessive glitter or distracting rhinestones are not allowed, but may be worn as accents, or if their use does not distract from the intent of the dress code or the professional look of a student's attire. - 7.4.2.18 Students may wear clothing they currently own if it conforms to AHCS's uniform code.
 Parent may purchase appropriate clothing at any clothier of their choice.
-Often vendors offer schools a discount so you are encouraged to compare pricing before purchasing apparel. - 7.4.3 Interpretation and Implementation of Policy - 7.4.3.1 The building Principal/Designee will use reasonable discretion in interpreting and implementing the provisions of this policy. - 7.4.3.2 If a conflict arises in the interpretation of this policy, the interpretation of the building Principal/Designee will be final. - 7.4.3.3 Principals, administrators, and teachers will use reasonable discretion in enforcing this policy.
+Often vendors offer schools a discount so you are encouraged to compare pricing before purchasing apparel.

+7.4.3 Interpretation and Implementation of Policy

+- 7.4.3.1 The building Principal/Designee will use reasonable discretion in interpreting and implementing the provisions of this policy. - 7.4.3.2 If a conflict arises in the interpretation of this policy, the interpretation of the building Principal/Designee will be final.

+7.4.3.3 Principals, administrators, and teachers will use reasonable discretion in enforcing this policy.